kasinadhsarma1/NextJs_Template/Readme.md

 # NextJS Template

-A modern full-stack Next.js 15 TypeScript application template with FastAPI backend, featuring comprehensive UI components and security best practices.
+A modern full-stack Next.js 15 TypeScript + Radix Ui application template with FastAPI backend, featuring comprehensive UI components and security best practices.
 There is no secret recipe beyond all are one.

 ## 📋 Table of Contents